MrJamieRyan/mrjamieryan.github.io/uses.md

 I use a 24 inch 4K monitor made by Electriq.
 This monitor was an absolute bargain.
 I can't go back to non-retina displays now and this was a great way maintain the resolution without parting with too much cash.

 I really like the Rain mStand and before I pulled the trigger on it I was browsing through Amazon Basics and they do a very similar stand.
-It's not /quite/ as well designed but it does the same job just as well.
+It's not _quite_ as well designed but it does the same job just as well.

 I type on a Tecknet mechanical keyboard.
 There's just something so satisfying about clicky keys.
 I'm not at the stage yet where I'd call myself a mechanical keyboard enthusiast but I can definitely see why this happens.